 Enabling Private Communities

 The Private Communities setting can be managed from the top of the Roles & Permissions page in the dashboard.
-Clicking on the control next to "Enable Private Communities" will immediate toggle the "private" status of your site.
+Clicking on the Advanced Settings toolbox and then "Enable Private Communities" will immediate toggle the "private" status of your site.